bingeli1212/nitrile-preview/doc/DOC-contex-metafun.md

 ``z0..z1..z2..z3..cycle``
 the result would look different.
 In particular, the lines connecting these points will look like smoothed curves transitioned smoothly from one point to another.
+See figure (b).

-If the path were to be constructed as ``z0---z1---z2---z3---cycle`` it would look very much like that of (c).
+If the path were to be constructed as ``z0---z1---z2---z3---cycle`` it would look very much like that of figure (c).
 However, if you were to take a look at the location of the control points there are some visible distinctions.
 When double-hypen is used, it appears that the connection between